White House to finish allocating 80 million U.S.-made COVID-19 shots for shipment abroad

-The United States has already begun shipping doses, said White House COVID-19 response coordinator Jeff Zients, adding that some shots will go to Canada on Thursday and some will go to Brazil in the coming weeks.
+The United States has already begun shipping doses, said White House COVID-19 response coordinator Jeff Zients, adding that some shots were meant to go to Canada on Thursday and some will go to Brazil in the coming weeks.

-Canada said it expects to receive around 1 million Moderna Inc shots from the United States on Thursday.
+Canada said it expected to receive about one million Moderna Inc shots from the United States on Thursday.
+Later, U.S. Secretary of State Antony Blinken said on Twitter that the United States had delivered a million doses to Canada.

 The Biden administration earlier this month announced plans for how it will allocate 25 million shots and said it would allocate the remaining 55 million shots by the end of June.